ktaylor63/southeast/site/content/news/reward-for-information-on-bald-eagle-killing-in-louisiana.md

 ---
-title: '$7,500 Reward for Information on Bald Eagle Killing in Louisiana'
+title: '$7,500 reward for information on bald eagle killing in Louisiana'
 date: '2014-04-11'
 hero:
     name: bald-eagle-ready-for-flight.jpg